 Cover the salmon with cold water and add the lid.

 Now bring the water to a boil and then remove the pan/skillet from the heat and leave for 5 minutes to finish cooking the salmon.
 Then, using a fish slice, lift the salmon from the pan/skillet and transfer to the warmed plates in the oven.

 Meanwhile, add the lemon juice to a small pan along with the vinegar.

 Bring to a boil and then let it bubble rapidly over a medium heat until it has reduced by half.
 It will reduce very quickly so you need to watch it.
-Pour into a small bowl and leave to cool a little.
-(Remove it from the pan so the heat from the pan won’t reduce the mixture further.)
+Immediately pour into a small bowl and leave to cool a little.
+(You need to pour it from the pan immediately to prevent the heat from the pan reducing the mixture further.)

 Next bring a little water to a gentle simmer in another pan.